|University Policy 11.35.01|

 Participation in an educational exercise regarding academic integrity.

 Suspension is a separation from the university for a specified period of time, after which the student may be eligible to return.
-While suspended, the student shall not participate in any University-sponsored activity and will be trespassed from University property.
-Exceptions to this trespass may be granted by the Director , Office of Student Conduct based on the written petition of the student and for good cause.
-In cases where the student will complete graduation requirement during the current semester, suspension is to take effect immediately.
+While suspended, the student shall not participate in any University Program or Activity and will be trespassed from University Premises.
+Exceptions to this trespass may be granted by the Director of the Office of Student Conduct based on the written petition of the student and for good cause.
+In cases where the student will complete graduation requirements during the current semester, suspension may take effect immediately, or at the Hearing Officer’s determination.
 In addition, graduating students may have a disciplinary notation placed on their transcript or have their transcript withheld for the period of the suspension.
-In cases where a student will complete graduation requirements in either summer session I or II, the suspension period will include both summer sessions.
+In cases where a student will complete graduation requirements in either summer session I or II, the suspension period may include both summer sessions.
 Notations of the suspension will appear on the student’s transcript.
 Suspension notations on transcripts may be removed at a later date upon student petition to the Vice Chancellor and Dean of Academic and Student Affairs.
 However, a disciplinary file indicating suspension will be maintained by the Office of Student Conduct on a permanent basis.
 The student’s name will be included in the UNC system database for suspended/expelled students.

-Expulsion may be imposed in the most severe cases of academic misconduct.
-Expulsion is a recommendation that must be approved by the Vice Chancellor and Dean of Academic and Student Affairs and is the permanent separation of the student from the university, unless at a later date the Chancellor concludes on the basis of the former student’s petition and any supportive documentation that he or she should be approved for reinstatement at NC State.
-When expelled, the student shall no longer participate in any University-sponsored activity and will be trespassed from University premises.
+Expulsion may be imposed in the most severe cases of Academic Misconduct.
+Expulsion is a recommendation that must be approved by the Vice Chancellor and Dean of Academic and Student Affairs and is the permanent separation of the student from the university, unless at a later date the Chancellor concludes on the basis of the former student’s petition and any supportive documentation that they should be approved for reinstatement at NC State.
+When expelled, the student shall no longer participate in any University Program or Activity and will be trespassed from University Premises.
 A disciplinary file indicating expulsion will be maintained by the Office of Student Conduct on a permanent basis and will result in a permanent transcript notation.
 The student’s name will be included in the UNC system database for suspended/expelled students.
 Expulsion precludes enrollment at any UNC constituent institution.